cirola2000/langfuse-terraform-provider/docs/resources/project_api_key.md

 - `secret_key` (String, Sensitive) The secret key portion of the API key.
 This is only available immediately after creation and is used as the password in basic authentication.
 - `display_secret_key` (String) A partial display version of the secret key for identification purposes.
 - `created_at` (String) The timestamp when the API key was created (RFC3339 format).
-- `expires_at` (String) The timestamp when the API key expires (RFC3339 format).
-May be null if the key doesn't expire.
-- `last_used_at` (String) The timestamp when the API key was last used (RFC3339 format).
-May be null if the key has never been used.

 ## Important Notes